 Tackling economic issues and problems frequently requires a wide set of tools of analysis.
 The department, therefore, requires that students take classes (in addition to 8 Economics courses) in Mathematics and History.
 In mathematics, students are required to take either MAT 123/124 or MAT 131 to develop basic tools of differential calculus.
 Modern economics embraces an analytic foundation, and it is necessary that students are comfortable with basic calculus in the intermediate economics theory courses of Micro and Macro.
 In addition students need to take MAT 209 Applied Statistics to prepare for ECN 286 Econometrics.
 Increasingly, empirical analysis is an important tool of analysis, and MAT 209 and ECN 286 will prepare students to critically comment and analyze empirical issues.

 In addition to Math courses, the department requires students to take a course in History.
 The functioning of an economy does not operate in a vacuum but rather depends heavily on economic and political institutions.
 The department has a list of approved History courses that offer an exploration of the development and changing nature of institutions that affect the economy.

 How can I find an adviser in Economics?

-Currently, there are over 80 students who major in Economics.
+Currently, there are over 90 students who major in Economics.
 Due to the large number of potential advisees and due to upcoming faculty leaves and sabbaticals, the department on occasion may limit the number of advisees of a given faculty member.
-Currently, the following members of the department are unable to accept advisees: Professor Graham, Professor Mutti, and Professor Stroup.
+Currently, the following members of the department are unable to accept advisees: Professor Graham, Professor Ohrn, Professor Lee, Professor Zurowski, and Professor Nabar-Bhaduri.
 It is best to e-mail a faculty member to set up an appointment to discuss establishing an advising relationship.